It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 And the times we have seen these squirrels do acrobatic things to reach a bird feeder that my parents had hanging out on their deck.
 It is insane to watch.

-So you’ll need to remember not to place your bird feeders anywhere near a tree.
+So remember not to place your bird feeders anywhere near a tree.
 Instead, try to place it on a pole.

-Then you’ll want to purchase a squirrel guard to go around the pole of your feeder.
+Then you’ll have to purchase a squirrel guard to go around the pole of your feeder.

 Finally, fill your feeder with safflower seeds.
 The birds don’t mind them, but the squirrels find their flavor very bitter and not very appetizing.